 Once you’ve outlined your dream together, you’ll see a huge shift in your attitude toward your budget and the Baby Steps.
 You’ll see how your everyday decisions put you closer to your goal.
 You’ll be more enthusiastic as you complete one step and move on to the next.

 Take grocery shopping, for example.
-My wife and I went from spending $1,200 a month on groceries when it was just the two of us to spending $750 a month for us and three kids!
-How’d we do that?
-As a team, we focused on cutting the grocery bill and constantly looked for ways to spend less.
+I’ve seen couples who went from spending $1,200 a month on groceries when it was just the two of them to spending $750 a month even after adding kids to the mix!
+How’d they do that?
+As a team, those couple focused on cutting the grocery bill and constantly looked for ways to spend less.